Dreamy, confident shows mark London Fashion Week

 SIMONE ROCHA SHOWS SERENE, OFFBEAT COLLECTION

-Simone Rocha continues to impress and to draw new admirers as her collections grow in sophistication without sacrificing the look that has made her unique.
+Simone Rocha continues to impress and draw new admirers as her collections grow in sophistication without sacrificing the look that has made her unique.
 Her color palette is simple: white and blue, white and red, white and black, but the embroidery and layering are remarkable.

 The models’ hair seemed sculptural, adding texture and depth to the outfits, as did the elaborate braided straps to some of the handbags, which were similar to detailing on various outfits.

 Rocha also is improving her staging.
-With her designer father, John Rocha, watching from the front row, the show unspooled with a certain dignity and serenity, the models walking slowly in a circle on the stage of the Alexandra Palace, a 19th Century landmark in north London.
+With her designer father, John Rocha, watching from the front row, the show unspooled with a certain dignity and serenity, the models walking slowly in a circle on the stage of the Alexandra Palace, a 19th century landmark in north London.

-Rocha continued what has become her tradition: the use of some older models and some who were not rail-thin.
-The additions added spice and variety.
-Some of the other models broke with tradition by smiling at the audience, and one blew a kiss to a friend near the end of the show.
+Rocha continued what has become her tradition: employing some older models and some who were not rail-thin.
+Some of the models also broke with tradition by smiling at the audience, and one blew a kiss to a friend near the end of the show.
 It added to the celebratory feel.

 STILL BUZZING ABOUT NAOMI CAMPBELL’S GALA